MicrosoftDocs/customer-insights/ci-docs/data-unification.md

 # [Business accounts (B-to-B)](#tab/b2b)

 Account and contact unification are unified separately.
 The processes are similar in that they both map data from your data sources, remove duplicates, match the data across entities, and create a unified profile.
-In contact unification, you define semantic mapping for your contacts and create the relationship between contacts and accounts.
+In contact unification, additional steps include defining semantic mapping for your contacts and creating the relationship between contacts and accounts.

 > [!NOTE]
 > Account and contact files must have a unique key that connects them.
 For example, an account ID that exists in the account file and contact file that ties the account and contact together.